taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 Now each notification could be identified in the reducer and thus be either shown or hidden.
 The extracted function gets control over the `dispatch()` method from the Redux store, because it needs to dispatch a delayed action.

-**Why not passing the Redux store instead?** Usually you want to avoid to pass the store around directly.
+**Why not passing the Redux store instead?** Usually, you want to avoid to pass the store around directly.
 You have encountered the same reasoning in the book when weaving the Redux store for the first time into your React application.
 You want to make the functionalities of the store available, but not the entire store itself.
 That's why you only have the `dispatch()` method and not the entire store in your `mapDispatchToProps()` function when using react-redux.
-A connected component has never access to the store directly and thus no other functionalities should have direct access to it.
+A connected component does never have access to the store directly and thus no other functionalities should have direct access to it.

 The pattern from above suffices for simple Redux applications that need a delayed action.
 However, in scaling applications it has a drawback.
 The approach creates two types of action creators.
-While there are synchronous action creators that can be dispatched directly, there are pseudo asynchronous action creators too.
+While there are synchronous action creators that can be dispatched directly, there are pseudo asynchronous action creators, too.
 These pseudo asynchronous action creators cannot be dispatched directly but have to accept the dispatch method as argument.
 Wouldn't it be great to use both types of actions the same without worrying to pass around the dispatch method and without worrying about asynchronous or synchronous action creators?

 ## Redux Thunk